jrminter/replace_pweave/README.md

 also use the same document to generate documents in PDF, HTML, and Word formats.
 The conversion is handled by `pandoc`.
 The `.Rmd` file implements John Cook's exemplar in Rmarkdown.
-Using Rstudio (with pandoc) the document can be processed to PDF, HTML, or Word format.
+Using Rstudio (with pandoc) the document can be processed to PDF or HTML format.